sryeturu/chatbot-charades/README.md

 **Advantages**:
   - Fast and efficient processing with minimal latency
-  - Can update validation logic and criteria as obsufication methods become uncovered
+  - Can update validation logic and criteria as obfuscation methods become uncovered

 **Weaknesses**:
   - Unable to utilize language meaning and semantics as shown in the incorrect responses above